 3.The Princess and the Cabbie

 5. The Secret (1992)

 The story of The Secret depicts the sad reality of many of the dyslexic individuals.
 They are shy to tell anyone of their learning disability.
 Mike Dunmore, a store owner who struggles in reading and writing but keep it a secret from the world due to his pride.
 He thought of it as a shame.
 His relationship with his son, Patrick also strained due to it.
 However, things change when he learned that his grandson, Danny is suffering from dyslexia as well.
 The Secret teaches us why it is important to open up more about your struggles with your family and friends.
 Keeping it hidden inside will actually make the situation worse.
 Dyslexia is nothing to be ashamed of and it can be dealt with encouraging support.

 6. A Mind of Her Own

-Inspired by true story, A Mind of Her Own tells the tale of a young girl, Sophie, who wants to become a medical professional.
-However, her parents and teachers think that something less academic would be best fit for her as she was severely dyslexic.
+Inspired by the true story, A Mind of Her Own tells the tale of a young girl, Sophie, who wants to become a medical professional.
+However, her parents and teachers think that something less academic would be the best fit for her as she was severely dyslexic.
 But Sophie, being a determined girl, turns her life around by putting herself through college and university.
-With the help of her friend’s Becky encouragement boost and her own persistence effort, she managed to achieve greatest heights of her career and gain a world recognition.
-A Mind of Her Own was initially released on 2006 and managed to bag Crystal Heart Award for Best Feature Film and Best Actress in 2005 Heartland Film Festival
+With the help of her friend’s Becky encouragement boost and her own persistence effort, she managed to achieve the greatest heights of her career and gain world recognition.
+A Mind of Her Own was initially released in 2006 and managed to bag Crystal Heart Award for Best Feature Film and Best Actress in 2005 Heartland Film Festival

 8. The Big Picture: Rethinking Dyslexia

-Made by filmmaker, James Redford, Rethinking Dyslexia is a documentary highlighting the accounts of the personal experience of children, experts and success icons with dyslexia.
+Made by filmmaker, James Redford, Rethinking Dyslexia is a documentary highlighting the accounts of the personal experience of children, experts, and success icons with dyslexia.
 Top leaders share such as Sir Richard Branson and Charles Schwab share their views on dyslexia.